SergiiVdovareize/ffmpeg-video-joiner-script/README.md

 Download the library, unpack it whereever you want and add the path to the `ffmpeg/bin` directory to the **PATH** variable.

 ## Using:
-`ffmpeg-video-joiner path/to/source/folder` - use passed path as a source
+`ffmpeg-video-joiner path/to/source/folder` - uses passed path as a source

-`ffmpeg-video-joiner .` - (dot in the end) use current folder as a source
+`ffmpeg-video-joiner .` - (dot in the end) uses current folder as a source

 ## Example:
 There is a source folder with 3 other folders: